Robust Generalization of Quadratic Neural Networks via Function Identification: Function Identification of QNNs

-with probability at least $1-\delta$, as claimed. \end{proof} Finally, we also prove that gradient descent can find the global minima of $\hat{L}(\theta;Z)$, which ensures that gradient descent can perform function identification; we give a proof in Appendix~\ref{sec:thm:globalproof}. \begin{theorem} All local minima of $\hat{L}(\theta;Z)$ are also global minima. \end{theorem}
+\end{corollary} Finally, we also prove that gradient descent can find the global minima of $\hat{L}(\theta;Z)$, which ensures that gradient descent can perform function identification in practice; we give a proof in Appendix~\ref{sec:prop:globalproof}. \begin{proposition} All local minima of $\hat{L}(\theta;Z)$ are global. \end{proposition}